 I have been discussing this piece with my husband and my friends since it appeared over the weekend.
 And I have lots of serious thoughts about it.
 But nobody wants to hear any of those.
 Instead, I thought: if I were a Tiger Mother, what would I wear?
 It just so happens that animal prints continue to be a hot trend this winter.
 I was browsing the latest Gilt Groupe sale today and I came across some items that no self-respecting Tiger Mother could live without — “cause you know a Tiger Mother is too savvy to pay retail:

 Speaking of piano, it can be hard to stand there for hours on end, denying water and bathroom breaks — hey, those police interrogators know what they are doing! — while your seven-year-old works on getting the right hand and left hand to play the different rhythyms in Jacques Ibert”s charming piece, “The Little White Donkey.”
-When your resolve starts to weaken, usually about hour nine or so, glance down at this tiger ring from celebrity jewelry designer Kenneth Jay Lane.
+When your resolve starts to weaken, usually about hour nine or so, glance down at from celebrity jewelry designer Kenneth Jay Lane.
 The tiger”s fierce visage will remind you that you, the mother, know what”s best for your child, and her own wishes and desires are meaningless.

 Are you reading Amy Chua?
 I smell a cross-promotion coming on!